SboneloMdluli/site/content/post/image_retrieval.md

 {{< centered-image src="/site/images/frontend.png" alt="System Frontend" >}}

 The entire system can be easily deployed and containerised using existing Docker files.

-## Extended System for Accessibility

-The design can be adapted to assist visually impaired users by:

-- Integrating speech-to-text directly in the browser using TensorFlow.js or ONNX Runtime Web
-- Providing text descriptions of images instead of visual results
-- Using text-to-speech engines running in the browser
-- Leveraging geolocation to select appropriate voice accents

-User feedback can be collected through simple thumbs up/down emoticons.

 [View project →](https://github.com/SboneloMdluli/Multi-Modal-Image-Retrieval)